 However, most intervertebral disc injuries are related to a herniated disc, and Dr. Hess can provide you with various treatment options to address your pain and other symptoms.

 To treat a herniated disc, Dr. Hess will develop a treatment plan that may include spinal manipulation or decompression—also known as adjustments and traction—and other chiropractic techniques to help ease your herniated disc symptoms.
 This will be an individualized treatment plan, but it may include manual therapy and therapeutic exercises.

 The specifics of what are in your treatment plan are particular to your pain, level of activity, overall health, and what Dr. Hess recommends based on his clinical experience.
-As with any treatment option, don’t hesitate to ask questions about what chiropractic treatments are being recommended and why.
+As with any treatment option, do not hesitate to ask questions about what chiropractic treatments are being recommended and why.
 You want to make sure you understand how the treatment can help relieve your pain.
 Chiropractic treatment is safe and effective for most patients.

-Below Are Some Examples of Chiropractic Techniques Used for Herniated Discs
+Some Examples of Chiropractic Techniques Used for Herniated Discs

-Flexion-distraction Technique for Herniated Discs
+Flexion-Distraction Technique for Herniated Discs

 A common chiropractic technique is a flexion-distraction technique, which can be used to help address herniated disc symptoms.
 This is the preferred method utilized by Dr. Hess.

 Flexion-distraction involves the use of a specialized table that gently “distracts” or stretches the spine.
 This allows Dr. Hess to isolate the affected area while slightly “flexing” the spine using a pumping rhythm.
 This technique provides hydration to the desiccated (dehydrated) disc.
 Also, negative pressure from the distraction of the vertebrae can relocate the herniated disc.